mathesar-foundation/mathesar-wiki/design/process/review-guidelines.md

 - Once you're done reviewing the document, if you don't have any feedback, post on the discussion and say you're done reviewing.
 - Specify explicitly if you want another look at the design spec before it is finalized.
 - By sharing feedback, you actively participate in the UX process; make sure you read the context documents and are clear on the user's needs.
 If needed, ask questions, don't make assumptions.

+# Advice for Reviewers
+- Describe the problem with the design but don't assume a specific design solution
+- Strive to think from the user's perspective, not your own
+- If you find inconsistencies in the design, describe what you expected to encounter instead
+- Adapt your feedback to the design's fidelity level
+    - e.g. pointing out alignment issues on wireframes is not useful because they are not meant to be high-fidelity
+- Avoid ambiguity, try to articulate problems clearly and concisely
+    - Use descriptive words such as "clear", "helpful", "obvious", "confusing", "complex", rather than "bad", "wrong", "off", etc.
+- Think backwards from the end-goal
+- Don't highlight only negative aspects of the design.
+Positive feedback provides valuable information.